UsabilityEngineering/BoxBois/phase3/README.md

 ### Task 3
 The final task we have set up is to find out the user's mental model of our parcel protector.
 The model we showcase to the users is intended to ensure users can successfully distinguish each aspect of the parcel protector.
 Such as the LEDs that will be displayed and the hatches found on the parcel protector box.
 With the responses we recieve it will help us determine if changes should be made towards the parcel protector model.
-It will also let us know if a section of the model does not make sense to first time users, allowing us to alter a needed change.
+It will also let us know if a section of the model does not make sense to first time users, allowing us to alter the model to be a smoother first time experience.

 ### Wrap-Up // explanation of overall approach